 But with those glass fronts come risks.
 Burglaries of firearms dealers are nothing new, yet the disturbing news is they appear to be on the increase.
 In reviewing statistics provided by the annual ATF FFL Firearms Thefts/Losses Report, the numbers reveal that risk and loss have increased for burglary and robbery over the past year and compared to a 4-year average.

-If you dig into any number of past news articles, it doesn’t take long to discover that many of the burglaries are happening by criminals compromising front doors or large expanses of glass.
+If you dig into any number of past news articles, it doesn’t take long to discover that many of the burglaries are happening where criminals are compromising front doors or large expanses of glass.
 These criminals sometimes have driven a stolen car through the glass.
-Other times, however, they’ve pulled the doors off the frame.
-In a matter of a just a very few minutes, the burglary crews are in smashing showcases.
-They then get away with a cache of firearms.
+Other times, they’ve pulled the doors off the frame and in a matter of a few minutes, the burglary crews are in — smashing showcases and hauling away firearms.

 Fortunately, there are ways to minimize risk at your business when it comes to glass storefronts, as well as mitigate smash and grab robberies during store hours.
 Here are five ways.

 Several options exist including window film applied to both sides of the glass.
 Window film reduces the ability for a criminal to smash the glass and enter the store.
 It can also be used on glass display cases, as it does not provide a visual deterrent to customers.